 Spanish is the main language; however, Basque, Catalan and Galician are the official languages too.
-Be aware of the regional differences in both cultural manners and language, because, if you want to apply successfully for a job, you better realize that an application in the Spanish might not even be read in Barcelona where people speak Catalan!
-The Castilian Spanish is used for business in most of Spain and the second most commonly spoken language in the country is French.
+Be aware of the regional differences in both cultural manners and language, because, if you want to apply successfully for a job, you better realize that an application in Spanish might not even be read in Barcelona where people speak Catalan!
+Castilian Spanish is used for business in most of Spain and the second most commonly spoken language in the country is French.

 While some jobs in Spain require strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.

 When applying for work in Spain, you may use either Spanish, French or English, depending on the company and your fluency.
 You can work using the Spanish language throughout Spain, but if you work in Cataluña, people will expect you to understand the basics of their Catalan language.

 Foreign work-seekers are expected to have at least a basic understanding of Spanish because knowledge of Spanish is considered necessary to cope with daily office life and life outside work.
 Accept that most of the successful expatriate professionals are bilingual and many of them bi-cultural.
 Because of that, they can comfortably relate to people from different cultures.

 Many people believe that having studied the Spanish language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in a language that is not your native tongue could prove a lot more difficult than you might expect.